Politics of New York City: Federal connections

 The United States Post Office operates post offices in New York City.
 The James A. Farley Post Office in Midtown Manhattan is the city's main post office.
 The post office stopped 24-hour service beginning on May 9, 2009, due to decreasing mail traffic.
 Brooklyn, The Bronx, and Staten Island each have central and/or main post offices.
 Queens has three, each serving one of the former townships of Queens County.

 New York City also has federal buildings in downtown Manhattan that house buildings for the United States Attorney and the FBI.

 New York's military installations include the United States Army post of Fort Hamilton, primarily used by the Army National Guard and the United States Army Reserve.
-It is located in the Bay Ridge section of Brooklyn under the shadow of the Verrazano-Narrows Bridge.
+It is located in the Bay Ridge section of Brooklyn under the shadow of the Verrazzano–Narrows Bridge.
 The bridge spans the Narrows and connects to Staten Island, where Coast Guard base Fort Wadsworth lies under the bridge's shadow.
 Fort Totten is another military installation located in Queens near the Throggs Neck Bridge.